masonfmatthews/rails_assignments/assignments/employee_reviews_with_db/README.md

 * Move everyone from one department to another department.
 * Give a raise of 10% to ALL employees with good reviews.

 DON'T FORGET TEST-DRIVEN DEVELOPMENT.
-Write a test for each one of these first, makes sure the test FAILS, then write code to make it pass, then refactor as needed.
+Write a test for each one of these first, make sure the test FAILS, then write code to make it pass, then refactor as needed.
 Finally, commit.
 Then repeat until you complete all the additional methods.

 ## Hard Mode